mitchdavenport88/MSP1/README.md

 * Show features in the press we’ve had.
 * Make it easy to get in touch by email, social media or contact form.

-I'd like the work section to be more like an online portfolio, with each project having a page to itself talking about the project in more detail and showing more images, videos and sketches but in more structured and user friendly way than currently done.
+I'd like the work section to be more like an online portfolio; with each project having a page to itself talking about the project in more detail and showing more images, videos and sketches but in more structured and user friendly way than currently done.